Eric H. Cline: Field work

-Cline is an active field archaeologist with more than 30 seasons of excavation and survey experience in Israel, Egypt, Jordan, Cyprus, Greece, Crete, and the United States, including ten seasons at the site of Megiddo (biblical Armageddon) in Israel, from which he has retired after serving as Co-Director with Israel Finkelstein of Tel Aviv University.
-He is currently Co-Director, with Assaf Yasur-Landau of the University of Haifa, of the renewed excavations at Tel Kabri, Israel, which have been conducted since 2005.
-Recent discoveries by Cline and his team include the Near East's oldest wine cellar.
+Cline is an active field archaeologist with more than 30 seasons of excavation and survey experience in Israel, Egypt, Jordan, Cyprus, Greece, Crete, and the United States, including ten seasons at the site of Megiddo (biblical Armageddon) in Israel, from which he has retired after serving as co-director with Israel Finkelstein of Tel Aviv University.
+He is currently co-director, with Assaf Yasur-Landau of the University of Haifa, of the renewed excavations at Tel Kabri, Israel, which have been conducted since 2005.
+Discoveries by Cline and his team include the Near East's oldest wine cellar.

 Selected awards and recognition

-Considered for a Pulitzer Prize (2014), Cline has won awards for his books six times—he is a two-time winner of the American Schools of Oriental Research "Nancy Lapp Popular Book Award" (2014 and 2018) and a three-time winner of the Biblical Archaeology Society's "Best Popular Book on Archaeology" Award (2001, 2009, and 2011); in addition, a volume that he co-edited won the 2019 G. Ernest Wright Award from the American Schools of Oriental Research.
+Cline has won awards for his books six times—he is a two-time winner of the American Schools of Oriental Research "Nancy Lapp Popular Book Award" (2014 and 2018) and a three-time winner of the Biblical Archaeology Society's "Best Popular Book on Archaeology" Award (2001, 2009, and 2011); in addition, a volume that he co-edited won the 2019 G. Ernest Wright Award from the American Schools of Oriental Research.
 He has also won both national and local teaching awards, including the national "Excellence in Undergraduate Teaching" Award from the Archaeological Institute of America (2005) and the GWU "Morton Bender Excellence in Undergraduate Teaching" Award (2004).
 In addition, he has received the two highest awards given at GWU: one for teaching, the "Oscar and Shoshana Trachtenberg Award for Teaching Excellence" (2012), and the other for scholarly research, the "Oscar and Shoshana Trachtenberg Award for Faculty Scholarship" (2011).
 He is the first faculty member in GWU history to have won both awards.
-He has been nominated three times for the CASE US Professor of the Year (2008, 2009, and 2012).
+Most recently, in 2024 he received the GWU OVPR Distinguished Career Award.
+He has also been nominated three times for the CASE US Professor of the Year (2008, 2009, and 2012).
 In May 2015, he was awarded an honorary doctorate from Muhlenberg College.
 In July 2015, he was named a member of the inaugural class of NEH Public Scholars, receiving the award for his book project entitled Digging Up Armageddon: The Search for the Lost City of Solomon, which was published by Princeton University Press in March 2020.
-In Fall 2018, Cline was initiated into the world's first Archaeology Fraternity, Delta Iota Gamma ("DIG").
-Cline was named a Getty Scholar for the 2020-21 academic year, but postponed until 2021-22.
+In Fall 2018, Cline was named an honorary member of the world's first Archaeology fraternity, Delta Iota Gamma ("DIG").
+Cline was named a Getty Scholar for the 2020–21 academic year, but postponed until Fall 2021 because of the pandemic.

 Selected publications (books)

-Cline is the author or editor of 20 books.
+Cline is the author or editor of more than 20 books.
 Many have been translated, into a total of 19 languages, including French, German, Italian, Dutch, Spanish, Portuguese, Greek, Arabic, Turkish, Korean, Chinese (both Simplified and Traditional), Japanese, Russian, Czech, Serbian, Bulgarian, Polish, and Hungarian.
-They include:
+His books include: